Distinguished Service Awards

 establishment of the Society are moving on to other endeavours.
 That being the case, the ASSH Executive has deemed it appropriate to consider the establishment of the ASSH Distinguished Service Awards to individuals who have made an outstanding contribution to the field of healthcare simulation in Australia over a prolonged period of time.

-It is our pleasure to award the following recipient with an ASSH Distinguished Service Award in 2012:
+It is our pleasure to highlight the following recipients of the ASSH Distinguished Service Award.

 Adjunct Associate Professor Brendan Flanagan